Bachelor In Apologetics and Evangelism

 ASW 115 Healing, Miracles, Signs, and Wonders

 This course explores the biblical apostolic perspective on divine healing, miracles, signs, and wonders in the context of evangelism and apologetics.
 Understanding the role of supernatural manifestations in the spread of the Gospel message is essential for every believer seeking to engage in effective ministry.
 Through this course, students will delve into the profound significance of healing, miracles, signs, and wonders in demonstrating God’s power and love to a watching world.
-Textbook: “Supernatural Demonstrations: The Power of God in Healing, Miracles, Supernatural Signs Wonders: Amazing Evidence Of God’s Mighty Power In Action” by John Udon (3 credit hours)
+Textbook: “Healing From Above” By Michael Mangum (3 credit hours)

 ASW 124 Spiritual Warfare I